LoganCome/logancome.github.io/_pages/includes/intro.md

 My research interest includes robotics and federated learning.
 Papers were accepted by leading robotics conferences/journals as TASE, RAL, ICRA, IROS, IJCNN, etc. I was the winner of Outstanding Paper Award of [CCF](https://www.ccf.org.cn/en/) National Conference of Theoretical Computer Science in 2017 and ICCCS-2017.

-I attempted to commercialize my research and established <span style="color:#224B8D">Hainan Data-Vigor Technology Co.LTD</span>, which is now a National High-tech S/M Enterprise.
+I attempted to commercialize my research and established <span style="color:#224B8D">Hainan Data-Vigor Technology Co.LTD</span>, which is now a <span style="color:#224B8D">National High-tech S/M Enterprise</span>.
 And also a co-founder of Hainan H.R.Z.C.
 Technology Co.LTD, which is now a National High-tech Enterprise.
 Two years ago, I returned to full-time research to pursue my Ph.D.

 I volunteered to provide <span style="color:#224B8D">teaching support to underprivileged areas (贫困山区支教)</span> and established the IEEE HNU Student Branch and the Robotics Association.
 As the founding president, I volunteered to promote awareness and education in robotics and AI, making a difference for students from educationally disadvantaged regions.
 For these, I was honored with the <span style="color:#224B8D">Educational Achievement Award from the government</span>.